threefoldtech/home/contribution/development_process.md

 - `master` is the last stable release
 - `master_$hotfix` is only for solving BLOCKING issues which are in the field on the last release
     - short living
-- `development` is where all stories branch from, and the one that has hotfixes if needed.
+- `development` is where all stories branch from, and the one that has hotfixes if needed
 - `development_$storyname`
     - branch for a story
     - always updated from development(_hotfixes)